masai1116/SHARE-seq-alignment/README.md

 Index files for bowtie2 can be downloaded [here](https://drive.google.com/file/d/1bXIxznwirsZ6DZhqK1gw6ZKlj-UjFRhn/view?usp=sharing).\
 Assuming SHARE-seq aligment scripts are here "/home/Scripts/", the gtf files should be placed in the "/home/Scripts/gtf" folder.\
 The bowtie2 index files should be placed in the "/home/Scripts/refGenome/bowtie2" folder.\
-Three sets of index files (hg19, mm10 and hg19-mm10 combined genome) for star aligner should be prepared according to star aligner [manual](https://github.com/alexdobin/STAR), or downloded from here: [hg19](), [mm10](), [combined genome]().
+Three sets of index files (hg19, mm10 and hg19-mm10 combined genome) for star aligner should be prepared according to star aligner [manual](https://github.com/alexdobin/STAR), or downloded from here: [hg19](), [mm10](), [combined genome]().\
-The index files should be unziped and placed in the "/home/Scripts/refGenome/star/hg19", "/home/Scripts/refGenome/star/mm10", and "/home/Scripts/refGenome/star/both", respectively.
+The unziped index files should be placed in the "/home/Scripts/refGenome/star/hg19", "/home/Scripts/refGenome/star/mm10", and "/home/Scripts/refGenome/star/both", respectively.\
 The index file for hg19-mm10 combined genome can be downloaded from [10x Genomics website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).

 # How to run the script?